komkanit/ADT_Code/README.md

 ./a.out
 ````

-- stack.cpp (cal) - use pointer and array to controll stack
+- stack.cpp (cal) - use pointer and array to control stack
+- towerOfHanoi.c (Plan) - use simple recursion to implement tower of hanoi problem
+- fac-with-dynamic-recur-tailcall.c (Plan) - implement factorial calculate in 3 algorithm